Brown spots

 Where do brown spots come from?

-• Lentigos (sun spots): These brown spots appear on sun-exposed areas such as the face, hands or décolleté, and are caused by prolonged exposure to UV rays.
+• Lentigos (sun spots): these brown spots appear on sun-exposed areas such as the face, hands or chest, and are caused by prolonged exposure to UV rays.

-• Age spots (senile lentigos): Linked to natural aging and aggravated by sun exposure, they appear on uncovered areas such as the hands and face.
+• Age spots (senile lentigos): linked to natural ageing and aggravated by sun exposure, they appear on uncovered areas such as the hands and face.

 Each type of stain requires a specific treatment, adapted to its origin and intensity.